SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Talk about how system, data filling errors are so common, regardless of how careful you think you are

-code word stuff in round 2, people talk about their teammates, they don't remember names, etc etc.
+code word stuff in round 2, people talk about their teammates, they don't remember names, etc.

 Even the current system was not perfect, we missed out on phone numbers during attendance, and some wrong people were added because sometimes we relied on only WhatsApp numbers names that they put, and messed up with the people who put names like ~.